Eastern Economic Corridor: Administrative divisions

 The economic zone includes three principal provinces and two peripheral provinces.

 Governing body

 The Eastern Special Development Zone Policy Office (ESDZPO) is the governing body of the Eastern Economic Corridor.
 It is an independent public agency, reporting directly to the prime minister.
 It was established on 15 May 2019 by the Eastern Special Development Zone (2018) Act and replaced the Eastern Economic Corridor Office.

 EEC Secretariat

 The EEC Secretariat is headed by the Secretary-General of the Eastern Special Development Zone Policy Office.

 Economy

 The EEC had a 2013 GDP of US$158.79bn (on a purchasing power parity basis), and US$63.76bn (on a nominal basis), about 15% of Thailand's GDP.

+Alibaba is among the most prominent investors in the EEC.
+Alibaba committed approximately US$320 million for the development of an e-commerce digital hub in the EEC.

 Industries

 Twelve Key Industries Identified as Potential Growth Engines for Thailand: